Craft---/chef-provisioner/README.md

 ```

 Be sure the values of the ssh keys are a single line, replacing actual
 newlines in the files with \n.
+I have included a dummy data bag that can be used
-Do this by running them through irb with
+as long as you enter the ssh keys.
+To do this you can run them through irb with
 the command `File.open('<private_key.pem>').read` and also
 `File.open('<public_key.pub>').read`.